-Whilst YouTube sits firmly on top of the world in Internet video.
+Whilst YouTube sits firmly on top of the world in Internet online video platforms.
 It can be easy to forget about its main challenger Vimeo, the other big site for permanent video posts.
 Each video platform offers many advantages, and there’s no reason a business can’t use both to boost its visibility.
 Generally speaking, YouTube is wide open to all, whilst Vimeo is a bit more of a gated community.
 So who wins in the battle for the best online video platform… Vimeo vs Youtube?
 We will look at both Youtube and Vimeo video sharing platforms, and compare things such as video and audio quality, live streaming, the ability to share videos, weekly upload limits and how they perform for video creators.

 Vimeo vs YouTube: Which should you use for your Business?